qhb1001/SDN-Simulation/README.md

 - from domain to switch
 - from domain to super

 The purpose of the first kind message is to ask slave controller to send network condition information to itself.
+The message of the second type is about the same with the message on  `slave -> domain` this link.

+#### 2.4 message from super controller

 - from super to domain

+There are two kinds of message: a) retrieve network information from domain controller b) send optimal route to domain controller

 ### 3. Detail